+Infants and children, more than any other age group, are shaped and influenced by a range of social, biological and environmental factors, all of which make up ‘the whole child’.
+Their mental health and wellbeing cannot be separated from the broader context of their lives.
 Considering a child’s behaviour, or changes in behaviour, alongside what is happening in their world is an important part of understanding child mental health.

 Mental health conditions are not as common as positive mental health or mental health vulnerabilities, and many are temporary.
 But they are distinguishable by their intensity, duration and the extent of their impact on many areas of the child’s life.

 Children’s mental health is everyone’s responsibility.
 When we support every child, family and community, and understand what their needs and desires for positive health and wellbeing are, we can create a healthier and fairer foundation for all children.

 Emerging Minds supports practitioners and health workers in both child and adult services to create opportunities for positive child mental health.
-Simple changes to your everyday practice can make a big impact to the mental health and lives of children and parents you work with.
+Simple changes to your everyday practice can make a big impact to the mental health and lives of the children and parents you work with.